We’ve all heard the jibe about Teachers;

-Well it’s not true; intuitively these are all different specialist roles and can be valuable and successful separate career paths, although possibly with overlapping skills.
+Intuitively, teaching (and other professions) have different specialist roles and can be valuable and successful separate career paths, although possibly with overlapping skills.
 And, more importantly, being good at what you do, whether you are a scientist, a hairdresser, a computer programmer, or a footballer, doesn’t automatically mean you can teach others about it, and vice-versa.
-I don’t want to get into any bun fights – this blog and the comments are typical of the passions that questions of competence can evoke – but I have a view with respect to my own industry.

-After many years ‘doing’ as a Business Analyst, I now find myself turning more to some of the complementary and advanced communication skills, in no particularly order.
+After many years ‘being’ and ‘doing’ as a Business Analyst, I now find myself turning more to some of the complementary and advanced communication skills, in no particularly order.

 Writing – Blogging of course, but also preparing learning materials (technical writing) for…

 Higher study/Research – Undertaking Masters-level research into approaches, pedagogies and technologies for teaching IT.